 The SBIG AO-X is a large aperture AO designed to be compatible with all STX and STXL series cameras, including the STX-16803, STXL-16200, STXL-11000 and STXL-6303.
 The AO-X requies minimal backfocus while offering a large 3″ aperture optical element, which is large enough to cover the KAF-16803 CCD sensor.

 The AO-X requires an off-axis guide camera behind the device.
-For STXL cameras, we recommend using the FW8G-STXL filter wheel.
-For STX cameras, the AO-X stacks on top of the FW7-STX and STX Guider.
-The AO-X can also be used with a Remote Guide Head if you have a custom Off-Axis Guider setup.
+The StarChaser SC-3 can be used with all STXL and STX cameras in conjunction with FW8S-STXL or FW7-STX filter wheels.
+It can also be used with the STX Guider stacked on an FW7-STX, with an FW8G-STXL self-guiding filter wheel, or with a Remote Guide Head if you have a custom Off-Axis Guider setup.

 The images below are actual star images showing the effect of image wander corrected at 1 Hz and 10 Hz: